starivera/GalSpecFitX/README.md

 - **Degree**: Degree of the additive Legendre polynomial used to correct the template continuum shape during the fit.
 - **Linear**: Keeps all nonlinear parameters fixed and only performs a linear least-squares routine for the templates and additive polynomial weights.

-## Accessing Libraries
+## Accessing the Starburst99 and BPASS Libraries
 After following the installation instructions you will have automatic access to the sample libraries located in the GalSpecFitX subfolder ``sample_libraries``.
 The sample libraries provided are the Starburst99 Geneva High evolutionary track, Salpeter IMF for instantaneous star formation models, and BPASS Salpeter IMF (`imf135all_100`) single star formation models.
-The provided config.ini file uses these libraries by default by setting lib_path to None.
+The provided config.ini file uses these libraries by default by setting the `lib_path` parameter to None.

 ### <u>All Available libraries</u>